raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step07.md

 #### Wiring the VCC, trig, and GND pins

-1. Start by connecting the **VCC** pin on your UDS to a 5V pin on your Raspberry Pi, using a female-to-male jumper lead.
+1. Start by connecting the **VCC** pin on your UDS to a 5V pin on your Raspberry Pi, using a female-to-female jumper lead.

 2. Connect the **trig** pin on the UDS to an available GPIO pin on your Raspberry Pi; I've used **GPIO 4**.